Revisions and the edition of this document

 www.milleteknik.com

-[1] Translations in languages other than Swedish are only indicative and have not been verified.
-Translation must always be checked against the Swedish original to ensure correct information.
+[1] Translations in languages other than Swedish are indicative only and not safely reviewed.
+Translation should always be checked against the Swedish original to ensure accurate information